Create, edit or delete contact records

 If your business is VAT registered, two HMRC contacts are automatically created for paying and reclaiming VAT.
 You can’t delete these records.

-- To create a new customer – Click Customers then New Customer.
+- To create a new customer, point to Contacts then click Customers then click New Customer.

-- To create a new supplier – Click Suppliers then New Supplier.
+- To create a new supplier, point to Contacts then click Suppliers then click New Supplier.

 - 2. Complete the following information: